OndrejKozacik/EOB1/README.md

   <img src="assets/icon.png" alt="Eye of the Beholder" width="220">
 </p>

-# Eye of the Beholder — remake
+# Eye of the Beholder - Remake

 A remake of **Eye of the Beholder 1** (Westwood Associates / SSI, 1991) built in Godot 4.7 on top of the original game's data.